BrookSmith44/CV/README.md

 ##Design
 ###Index page

 The index page will have a basic design in which there will be a header with links to the _cv.hmtl, bio.html, contact.html_ and _a gallery page_.
 The header will also have my personal logo in the centre with two the links on either side of the logo.
-The background image will be one from a photo I have already taken to make it more personal to me and help avoid copyright .
+The background image will be one from a image from [pixabay](https://pixabay.com/).

 The header links will have hover effects so the employers know that they are links using a colour a colour basic colour scheme of green and black.